-Anti-poverty groups from across Yourtown are coming together to call for action and compassion to break the grip of unjust poverty on people's lives.
-5 and services the people need are affecting thousands of local households.
+Anti-poverty groups from across Yourtown are coming together to call for action to challenge the 'injustice' of poverty in people's lives.
+5

+The groups are staging a special [online] event called 'Challenge Poverty in Yourtown', showing how low incomes, high costs, lack of decent work, and lack of access to help and services that people need are affecting thousands of local households.
 6

-The groups are staging a special event called 'Challenge Poverty in Yourtown', showing how low incomes, high costs, lack of decent work, and lack of access to help so that everyone has enough.

-The event - being held at Yourtown Town Hall at 7pm on X day of October - is part of Challenge Poverty Week.
+The event - being held [online] at [Xam/pm] on [X day] of October - is part of Challenge Poverty Week.